vulkomilev/oumi/USAGE.md

         split: "train"
 ```

-For more details, see this notebook [Custom Datasets](https://github.com/openlema/lema/blob/main/notebooks/Lema%20-%20Datasets%20Tutorial.ipynb).
-You can also find the list of datasets already implemented in lema [here](https://github.com/openlema/lema/tree/main/src/lema/datasets).
+For more details, see this notebook [Custom Datasets](https://github.com/oumi-ai/oumi/blob/main/notebooks/OUMI%20-%20Datasets%20Tutorial.ipynb).
+You can also find the list of datasets already implemented in OUMI [here](https://github.com/oumi-ai/oumi/tree/main/src/oumi/datasets).

 ## 7. Multi-GPU Training

-LeMa supports distributed training.
+OUMI supports distributed training.
 To use multiple GPUs, you can use the `torch.distributed.launch` module:

 ```bash
 torchrun --standalone --nproc_per_node=4 -m oumi.train -c config.yaml